betafx/FbRemoteDb/README.md

 ## Limitations

+* Do not use this for sensitive data, seriously.
-* No login, the right user has to be logged in or nothing will work.
+* No login mechanism, the right user has to be logged in or nothing will work.
 * No server-side validation of data.
 * No encryption of the data stored on the Firebase-Server.
 Data in database is visible for you.
   Implement your custom encryption and store the key on the device.